Skip to main content

 📌 TL;DR

 • Head-to-head trials (Olsen 2006, Gubelin Harcha 2014) show dutasteride 0.5 mg/day outperforms finasteride 1 mg/day on hair count at 24 weeks.
-Choi 2022 meta-analysis confirms the gap.
+A network meta-analysis (Gupta 2014) is consistent with dutasteride's edge.

 • Dutasteride is FDA-approved only for benign prostatic hyperplasia in the US.
 For AGA it is on-label only in South Korea and Japan — everywhere else, off-label.